 Once we reached the top of the road we had some time to breathe at a nice little waterfall.
 And because the water in the Alps is of impeccable quality, we use our cups to drink from this waterfall.

-The climbing continued in the forrest, where it was a bit cooler.
+The climbing continued in the forest, where it was a bit cooler.

-After we reached the highest point we started our final decline through the forrest.
+After we reached the highest point we started our final decline through the forest.